 - Summer applications must be received by May 1st

 TEEN VOLUNTEER PROGRAMS

-High school students aged 16 and older qualify to volunteer in our community service and summer teen programs.
+High school students aged 16 and older qualify to volunteer in our community service, year round and summer teen programs.
 The programs provide an immersion into the hospital and offers exposure to a wide variety of health care careers.